 In general archiving as an art practice has been something that I’ve been focused on in most of my work.
 For instance, whether it has been about web as a platform for documentation or 3D printing taboo and forbidden things/objects or creating an archive of tweets as a vinyl from the Iranian green movement; or putting images, pdf files, 3D printable models of destroyed artifacts of Mosul inside the sculptures I build (like Time Capsules popup:yes) and also releasing a folder of this material online for free or my current research of monstrous female figures of the Middle-East.
 In all these practices I have been interested in alternative, poetic, and practical forms of archiving.
 I think the fascination in archiving or collecting knowledge for me comes from this love for making marks and leaving traces behind in the context of history and ‘a bigger picture’.
 For me, to realise and remember what we live and how we live it and that this very time and place we get to be in, is a tiny chunk of what then becomes ‘a past’.

 This thought is what makes archiving a remarkable practice for me.
 Hoping those that come after us will know and remember this past and our stories.
-In this case stories told and archival choices made by a subjective I (let’s say as an Iranian artist woman immigrant person of colour in the 21st century) who also exists in a bigger collective of allies.
+In this case stories told and archival choices made by a subjective I (let’s say as an Iranian artist woman immigrant person of color in the 21st century) who also exists in a bigger collective of allies.
 But this is also a time that my whole being literally exists between an oppressive regime (Iran) and a fascist xenophobic country as it stands (U.S.).
-So to answer the last part of your question and connect it to everything else I just said: I think so much of archiving and for me it has been and –more significantly- I believe it is going to become even more about decolonisation, visibility and legibility in times of hate, removal, and rejection.
-But also it is equally important for me to support and help with other projects done by other colleagues or collectives; even if it’s a simple act of participating or organising an edit-a-thon Wikipedia event focusing on Art and Feminism or People of Colour.
+So to answer the last part of your question and connect it to everything else I just said: I think so much of archiving and for me it has been and –more significantly- I believe it is going to become even more about decolonization, visibility and legibility in times of hate, removal, and rejection.
+But also it is equally important for me to support and help with other projects done by other collegues or collectives; even if it’s a simple act of participating or organizing an edit-a-thon Wikipedia event focusing on Art and Feminism or People of Color.